 Long Stick Midfielder: The LSM is also one of the three midfielders on the field who can sub in when the team plays defense or faces off.
 Teams want an extra long stick on the field while playing defense because it's harder to score against a long stick defender than a short stick midfielder.
 The LSM must have the strength of a defender combined with the offensive skills and endurance of the midfielder.

-Hope this helps clarify some of the lacrosse positions feel free to CONTACT US with any questions we would be happy to help you out!
+We hope this helps clarify some of the lacrosse positions, feel free to CONTACT US with any questions we would be happy to help you out!

 - Tyler Simmons